Gold Is Best Bought Before the Next Economic Crisis

 Comparing bitcoin to a safe-haven like bonds might seem odd, but not when one takes into account the latest report by Bloomberg commodity strategist Mike McGlone.
 McGlone showed that a straightforward 80/20 index of metals and cryptos has not only beaten the tech-heavy Nasdaq-100 since August 2017, but has also done so with less volatility.

-Possibly the relatively low-volatility, safe-haven characteristics of gold make it a perfect complement for the high-volatility, sentiment-driven cryptocurrency market?2021, financial crisis, gold as investment, inflation
+Possibly the relatively low-volatility, safe-haven characteristics of gold make it a perfect complement for the high-volatility, sentiment-driven cryptocurrency market?2021, Featured, financial crisis, gold as investment, inflation